Rosemary Junction in Eliot about 1903. The car on the left

 O. R. Cummings Collection

 The Berwick, Eliot & York Street Railway was approved by the Maine Railroad commissioners on February 7, 1902, and the Dover & Eliot Street Railway was approved in NH on February 26, 1902.
-Late in 1902, Governor Hill, by then a director of both the Portsmouth, Kittery & York, and the Kittery & Eliot Street Railways, moved to consolidate the properties into a single operating company.
+Late in 1902, Governor Hill, by then a director of both the Portsmouth, Kittery & York Street Railway and the Kittery & Eliot Street Railway, moved to consolidate the properties into a single operating company.
 On February 11, 1903, permission was authorized for the Berwick, Eliot & York to change its name to the Portsmouth, Dover & York Street Railway; to lease or purchase the Portsmouth, Kittery & York, the Kittery & Eliot, the Berwick & South Berwick, and the Dover & Eliot Street Railway, and the Eliot Bridge Company, and to construct a branch from some point on its mainline to connect with the Kittery & Eliot's existing trackage at Greenacre.
 The name change occurred on May 20, 1903.

 PWM Collection